** Note ** Links for wet wading gear are in the second half of this article

 Honestly, I avoided buying these for too many years.
 I wore extra-thick wool socks to take up the space in my wading boots.
 I used insoles and other things.
 And it all added up to being heavy and uncomfortable.
 Spend a few bucks here and love your life.

-I wore my buddy’s wading sandals once, and oh my it was terrible.
+I wore my buddy’s wading sandals once, and they were just terrible.
 Small rocks and sand constantly slipped between the bottom of my foot and the sandals, the traction was bad and unfamiliar, and the open nature of the sandals left my foot unprotected.
 I had to change the way I waded and therefore the way I fished.
-Did not like.
+For trout water, sandals are the worst solution.

-I know guys who give a hearty thumbs up to some of the new(ish) wading boots on the market designed specifically for wet wading.
-Most have a neoprene liner inside of a light-framed boot.
-If that sounds good to you and you like spending money on fishing gear, try the boots on first, get a good fit, and you might be happy.
+I know guys who give a hearty thumbs up to some of the new(ish) wading shoes on the market designed specifically for wet wading.
+Most have a neoprene liner inside of a light-framed shoe.
+If that sounds good to you and you like spending money on fishing gear, try the shoes on first, get a good fit, and you might be happy.

-I’m a big fan of Simms Freestones.
+I’m a big fan of Simms Freestones and Simms G3 boots.
 I’ve owned many pairs of these through the years.
 The build is super-solid, and the foot support is excellent.

 Of course, both pairs of socks get wet and must be dried out after fishing.
 Big deal.